How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 • Skin appears dull, fatigued, and uneven

-Stress increases oxidative stress — a biological process where unstable molecules (free radicals) damage skin cells.
+Stress increases oxidative stress, a biological process where unstable molecules (free radicals) compromised skin cells.
 This leads to:

 • Sagging or loss of firmness